seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 The following methods should be defined by all SmartApps.
 They are called by the SmartThings platform at various points in the SmartApp lifecycle.

-- initializeHKWirelessController
+initializeHKWirelessController
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Initializes and starts HKWirelessHD controller.
 This API requires a license key as string.
 If the input license key fails in key validation, then the API returns -1 as result.
-If it is successful, return 0. <p>This is a blocking call, and it will not return until the caller successfully initializes HKWireless controller.
+If it is successful, return 0.

+This is a blocking call, and it will not return until the caller successfully initializes HKWireless controller.
 If the phone is not connected to a Wi-Fi network, or any other app on the same phone is using the HKWireless controller, it waits until the app releases the controller.

 If you needs non-blocking behavior, you should call this API asynchronously using other thread.